REFER A PATIENT

 Jan 17, 2018 8:00:00 AM

-Towards this end, stroke rehabilitation generally starts right in the hospital, as soon as the patient is stable.
+Toward this end, stroke rehabilitation generally starts in the hospital as soon as the patient is stable.
 This means that rehab may begin as early as two days after a stroke has occurred and will be continued in the hospital until the patient is able to be released.
+If you find yourself asking, “After a stroke, what to expect,” you’ve come to the right place.
+Here, we’ll discuss the phases of rehabilitation after a stroke.

 Depending on the situation and the severity of the stroke, initial rehabilitation could include: